DRESS: Disentangled Representation-based Self-Supervised Meta-Learning for Diverse Tasks: Introduction

-Furthermore, we highlight a key consequence of high task diversity: when meta-testing tasks differ significantly in nature from meta-training tasks, the labels in the meta-training tasks may provide misleading guidance to the model.
-While the motivation of most research on unsupervised and self-supervised meta-learning is to avoid the cost of acquiring labels, the potential for labels to provide misleading guidance under high task diversity has not been discussed.
-Recognizing this issue, we reaffirm the preference of \textit{self-supervised} meta-training over supervised meta-learning, as self-supervised meta-training can prevent premature fixation on a narrow perspective of the input data.

-For effective meta-learning under high task diversities, we bridge the idea of disentangled representation learning with self-supervised meta-learning in a single framework we call \emph{DRESS --- task-agnostic Disentangled REpresentation-based Self-Supervised meta-learning}.
-Specifically, we employ an encoder trained to compute disentangled representations, and use it to extract latent encodings of the inputs.
+For effective meta-learning under high task diversity, we bridge the idea of disentangled representation learning with self-supervised meta-learning in a single framework referred to as \emph{DRESS --- task-agnostic Disentangled REpresentation-based Self-Supervised meta-learning}.
+Specifically, we utilize an encoder trained to compute disentangled representations, and extract latent encodings of the inputs.
 We then semantically align these latent representations across all inputs.
 Within this aligned latent space, we perform clustering independently on each disentangled latent dimension, and use the resultant cluster identities to define pseudo-classes of the inputs.
 Finally, we construct a set of self-supervised few-shot classification tasks based on these pseudo-classes from each latent dimension.
-With the disentangled latent dimensions representing distinct attributes and factors of variation within the input images, the constructed few-shot learning tasks are highly diversified.
-Using these tasks for meta-training, the model can learn to quickly adapt to various unseen tasks, regardless of the task nature.

-In addition, to better investigate task diversity, we propose a quantitative task diversity metric based on class partitions.
-Our metric is directly defined on the input space instead of any learned embedding space, therefore allowing fair and independent comparisons between tasks of varying semantic natures.
+With the disentangled latent dimensions representing distinct attributes and factors of variation within the inputs, the constructed few-shot learning tasks are highly diversified.
+Using these tasks for meta-training, the model can learn to adapt quickly to unseen tasks, regardless of the task nature.
+In addition, we propose a quantitative task diversity metric based on class partitions.
+Our metric is directly defined on the input space instead of any learned embedding space, therefore allowing fair and independent comparisons between tasks of distinct semantic natures.